pkande/xs2a/doc/SPI_Developer_Guide.md

 **SPI** means Service Provider Interface. that is an API intended to be implemented or extended by a third party.

-We distinguished between following Interfaces:
+We distinguish between following Interfaces:

 **SinglePaymentSpi**:  Interface to be used for the single payment Implementation.
-The following Methods have to be implemented: **initiatePayment** (aims to initiate a Payment), **getPaymentById** (aims to read the pay,ent by id )and
+The following Methods have to be implemented:
+    * **initiatePayment** (aims to initiate a Payment)
+    * **getPaymentById** (aims to read the pay,ent by id ) and
-**getPaymentStatusById** (aims to read the payment status by id).
+    * **getPaymentStatusById** (aims to read the payment status by id).

-   * Response by the methods "initiate Payment" will returns a positive or negative payment initiation response as a part of SpiResponse and will contains the following:
+   * Response by the methods "**initiate Payment**" will return a positive or negative payment initiation response as a part of SpiResponse and will contain the following:

       * **contextData**: holder of call's context data (e.g. about **PsuData** and **TppInfo**):

         * **PsuData** contains data about PSU known in scope of the request: